gjg1976/Deactivators/README.md

 - Using the project in services that generate direct or indirect revenue.

 ## Installation and Gameplay
-To install the game, simple download the Deactivators_v1.0.0.zip file from link below, unzip and run the deactivators.exe file
+To install the game in Widows, simple download the Deactivators_v1.0.0.zip file from link below, unzip and run the deactivators.exe file

 https://github.com/gjg1976/Deactivators/releases/tag/v1.0.0